- Members Only

 - Contact Us

 Ski trips are a prime activity for many ski clubs.
 This is especially true of clubs in areas far from skiing and riding opportunities.
 Club members, however, have many travel options.
-So, how do clubs complete with discount packages offered by resorts and others?
+So, how do clubs compete with discount packages offered by resorts and others?

 The National Ski Council Federation brings ski council presidents from across the nation and representatives from ski resorts, tour operators and service providers together yearly to discuss items of mutual interest.
 A chief topic of these meetings is club and council trips.